 Helen wanted to be able to put on her ring easily to get it over her enlarged knuckle and have it live on her finger without spinning.

 That was my goal.
-But it needed to be very easy to get on and remove.
-It needed to not pull hard on sensitive nerve endings to cause her pain when removing it.
+Her wedding set needed to be very easy to get on and remove.
+Her rings needed a solution that did not involve pulling hard on her finger to open a hinge.
+Her sensitive nerve endings would cause her pain when removing it if I chose the wrong solution.

 I chose for Helen the hinging choice, ForeverFit.
 It is so smooth on and off, with its built in spring.